String Quartets (Schoenberg): String Quartet in D major

 This string quartet in four movements is Schoenberg's earliest extant work of large scale: average duration of recorded performances is about 27 minutes.
 Completed in 1897, it was premiered privately on March 17, 1898, and publicly later that same year on December 20 in Vienna.
 It was published posthumously in 1966 (Faber Music, London).

 Schoenberg's friend Alexander von Zemlinsky gave him much advice and criticism during the composition of this work.
 Zemlinsky even showed an early draft of it to Johannes Brahms, whom Schoenberg very much admired.
 It was given the old master's approval.

 The string quartet is in four movements:

 The original second movement was the Scherzo in F which now exists as a separate piece.
 Schoenberg substituted the Intermezzo at Zemlinsky's suggestion.

-String Quartet No. 1, op.
+String Quartet No. 1, Op.
 7

-A large work consisting of one movement which lasts longer than 45 minutes, Schoenberg's First String Quartet was his first assured masterpiece, and it was the real beginning of his reputation as a composer.
-Begun in the summer of 1904 and completed in September 1905, this quartet is remarkable for its density and intensity of orchestration with only four instruments.
+A large work consisting of one movement which lasts longer than 45 minutes, Schoenberg's First String Quartet established his reputation as a composer.
+Begun in the summer of 1904 and completed in September 1905, the quartet is remarkable for its density of its orchestration.